expo/expo/packages/expo-splash-screen/README.md

 ### Per-appearance (a.k.a. dark-mode) splash screen

-`expo-splash-screen` supports per-appearance splash screen that responds to system appearance changes on iOS 13+ and dark-mode changes on Android 10+.
+`expo-splash-screen` supports per-appearance splash screens that respond to system appearance changes on iOS 13+ and dark-mode changes on Android 10+.

 ## 📚 API